Flexibility in teaching to attract new students (Flexwin)

 Examination of flexible study options

-As part of an internal university survey, flexible study options are examined in the context of the five degree programs and both existing and promising flexibility-promoting measures below the degree program level are taken into account.
-This includes, among other things, determining the potential and challenges of microcredentials - shorter learning and study programs with evidence of learning outcomes that serve professional or personal further training needs - as a university qualification offer (e.g. for lateral and career changers).
-With the aim of clearly depicting flexibility options in studies, the findings gained in the Flexwin project will ultimately be bundled in the transparency tool “Flexibilization Navigator”, which will include a handout and an internet presence.
+As part of an internal university survey, flexible study options within the five degree programs are being examined, and existing as well as promising measures to promote flexibility below the degree program level are being considered.
+This includes, among other things, identifying the potential and challenges of microcredentials – shorter learning and study opportunities with documented learning outcomes that serve a professional or personal development need – as a university qualification offering (e.g., for lateral entrants and career changers).
+With the aim of clearly illustrating flexibility options within studies, the findings from the Flexwin project will ultimately be compiled in the transparency tool "Flexibility Navigator," which will comprise a handbook and a website.

 Prof. Dr. Hedda Bennewitz , University of Kassel